szszss/SWATCodeGen/README.md

 - After normalizing, if Armour Code > 2, clamp it to 2.
  (In fact, it's impossible that the Armour Code is greater than 2, since it has been normalized.)
-- And than, it will obscure **the Level Code**, the level code equals subtracting one from player's level.
+- And then, it will obscure **the Level Code**, the level code equals subtracting one from player's level.
  ( Level Code = Level - 1, i.e. a level 1 player's level code is 0, a level 12 player's level code is 11 )

 ```